top of page

 Oxygen Support: Keep flow-by oxygen available at 5 L/min at all times.

 Positioning: Ensure recumbent patients are positioned to allow unobstructed airflow through the tracheostomy tube.
+Protect the tube from blankets etc that can also obstruct.

 Stomach: Ideally ensure there is no significant ileus or delayed gastric emptying, and consider the placement of a feeding tube to empty stomach as required.